Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 If I were to move to Colombia (or select a country) in the next year or two, how would you feel about that?

-(The vast majority of Colombian women have no concerns on where they would live with their husband.
+(The vast majority of Colombian women have no concerns about where they would live with their husbands.
 It is not the location, but the guy that matters to them.
 Most of the women would prefer to live in Colombia to be close to their friends and family.
 It is a big misconception that the women are desperate to leave their country.
 However, you should be cautious of the motives of any woman who has a strong desire to move out of her country.
 She should move only because she is in love with you and wants to be with you, wherever that may be.)

 International Introductions II Logo